 - Time: 30 minutes

-Will you go on a solo day hike on Dragon’s Back Trail?
+Will you go on a solo day hike on Dragon’s Back in Hong Kong?

 Hiking and being in nature is a big part of exploring Hong Kong.
-And one of the easiest solo hike you can do is the Dragon’s Back Trail in southern part of Hong Kong Island.
-You don’t have to worry about being lost or navigating and it is completely safe for solo female travellers.
+One of the best solo hikes you can do is the Dragon’s Back Trail in the southern part of Hong Kong Island.
+You don’t have to worry about being lost or navigating; it is safe for solo female travellers.

 I hope you enjoyed this post and will see this part of Hong Kong.
 It is a must-see!
 Let me know in the comments if you have any additional questions about this hike.